Infinex Litepaper

 Technical Architecture

 Traditionally, crypto protocols have been deployed to one or more chains with separate front-end web clients that connect via an RPC; users interact with the protocol using a browser-integrated wallet.
 This architecture is brittle because there is no state stored in the client.
 All state is stored onchain, which leads to poor UX.
 This architecture ensured users were maximally reliant on onchain components rather than interfaces.
-The issue is that as protocols become more complex, the ability to integrate a protocol into an interface increases significantly, so while this architecture was ostensibly designed to maximise censorship resistance, it instead created a fragile point of failure at the client layer.
-In addition, this architecture is fundamentally limited in how well it can optimise for usability; we hit this limit years ago.
+The issue is that as protocols become more complex, the ability to integrate a protocol into an interface increases significantly, so while this architecture was ostensibly designed to maximize censorship resistance, it instead created a fragile point of failure at the client layer.
+In addition, this architecture is fundamentally limited in how well it can optimize for usability; we hit this limit years ago.

 The Infinex Platform is a vertically integrated app comprised of: